-

 After the unification of Yemen in May 23, 1990, Japan swiftly recognized the unified Yemen.
 And Yemen side did, in 1990, set up Yemen-Japan Friendship Association in Sana’a, and on the other hand, Japan-Yemen Friendship Association was done in December 1996 in Tokyo: On the parliamentarian’ level, Japan-Yemen Parliamentarians’ Friendship Association was established in 1987, and that of Yemeni side was accordingly launched in 2000.

-And after 1990, both of Japan and Yemen have exchanged many VIPs of the two countries in addition to the grass-root communication among the peoples; The years of 1999 and 2005 have witnessed the visits of HE President Mr. Ali Saleh to Japan, which have indeed solidified the bilateral relationships in the fields of economic cooperation, economic and social development, trade/investment, and multilateral cooperation in the UN to name a few.( Joint Press Statement )
+And after 1990, both of Japan and Yemen have exchanged many VIPs of the two countries in addition to the grass-root communication among the peoples; The years of 1999 and 2005 have witnessed the visits of the former president Mr. Ali Abdullah Saleh to Japan, which have indeed solidified the bilateral relationships in the fields of economic cooperation, economic and social development, trade/investment, and multilateral cooperation in the UN to name a few.( Joint Press Statement )

 These years have witnessed an increased number of mutual exchange visits, political or cultural, and training courses organized by JICA.
 As a result of Yemen’s positive image in Japan, the number of Japanese tourists to Yemen has increased year by year.